fgimian/painter/README.md

     * Implemented coloring support for Windows using the colorama library.
     * Updated the test command to be run from setup.py to avoid unnecessary download af test dependencies during installation.
+    * Renamed several of the utility functions for better consistency.
+The paint API is unaffected by these changes.
     * Several minor bug fixes.
 * ***0.2 (2014-04-26)***
     * Initial release